-generation capacity resources that receive Conditioned State Support.
-PJM will require capacity market sellers to certify 1) whether, at the time of certification, their generation capacity resource is receiving or expected to receive Conditioned State Support, and 2) that the capacity market seller acknowledges and understands that the exercise of Buyer-Side Market Power is not permitted in PJM's RPM auctions and the seller does not intend to submit a sell offer for their generation capacity resource as an exercise of Buyer-Side Market Power.
+MOPR will be applied to generation capacity resources that exercise Buyer-Side Market Power 169 and generation capacity resources that receive Conditioned State Support.
+170 PJM will require capacity market sellers to certify 1) whether, at the time of certification, their generation capacity resource is receiving or expected to receive Conditioned State Support, and 2) that the capacity market seller acknowledges and understands that the exercise of Buyer-Side Market Power is not permitted in PJM's RPM auctions and the seller does not intend to submit a sell offer for their generation capacity resource as an exercise of Buyer-Side Market Power.